DaehwanKimLab/hisat2/docs/_pages/hisat3n.md

 -----------------
 **HISAT-3N** (hierarchical indexing for spliced alignment of transcripts - 3 nucleotides) is designed for nucleotide conversion sequencing technologies and implemented based on [HISAT2].
-There are two strategies for HISAT-3N to align nuleotide conversion sequencing reads: *standard mode* and *repeat mode*.
+There are two strategies for HISAT-3N to align nucleotide conversion sequencing reads: *standard mode* and *repeat mode*.
-The standard mode aligns reads with the standard 3N index only, so it is fast and requires small amount of memory (~9GB for human genome alignment).
+The standard mode aligns reads with a standard 3N index only, so it is fast and requires only a small amount of memory (~9GB for human genome alignment).
-The repeat mode aligns reads with both standard 3N index and repeat 3N index, then outputs up to 1,000 alignment result (the output number can be adjusted by `--repeat-limit`).
+The repeat mode aligns reads with both a standard 3N index and a repeat 3N index, then outputs up to 1,000 alignment results (the number of outputted alignments can be adjusted by `--repeat-limit`).
-The repeat mode can also align nucleotide conversion reads more accurately, and it is only 10% slower than the standard mode with tiny more memory (repeat mode uses about ~10.5GB) than standard mode.
+The repeat mode can also align nucleotide conversion reads more accurately, and it is only 10% slower than the standard mode with slightly more memory requirements (the repeat mode uses about ~10.5GB).

-HISAT-3N is developed based on [HISAT2], which is particularly optimized for RNA sequencing technology.
-HISAT-3N can be used for any base-converted sequencing reads include [BS-seq], [SLAM-seq], [TAB-seq], [oxBS-seq], [TAPS], [scBS-seq], and [scSLAM-seq].
+HISAT-3N can be used for any nucleotide-converted sequencing reads, including [BS-seq], [SLAM-seq], [TAB-seq], [oxBS-seq], [TAPS], [scBS-seq], and [scSLAM-seq].

 [HISAT2]:https://github.com/DaehwanKimLab/hisat2
 [BS-seq]: https://en.wikipedia.org/wiki/Bisulfite_sequencing